 ► Ranking: #cleandiaper

 This is one of the most beautiful views in the whole park.
-In the distance you can see radiant mountain peaks, while up close you can peer out onto the vast rocky lands of Arches National Park which from this vantage point resembles Bryce Canyon.
+In the distance you can see radiant mountain peaks, while up close you can peer out onto the vast rocky lands that resemble Bryce Canyon.
 The view is so vast you can even see Delicate Arch from here.
-The time of day you visit will drastically alter what you can see.
-As the light changes, so do the shadows.
-Try and time it so that you can catch this view at multiple times throughout the day.

-From this viewpoint we felt similar to how we felt when viewing the Petrified Dunes.
+From the viewpoint of Fiery Furnance we felt similar to how we felt when viewing the Petrified Dunes.
 There is a lot of really rich history and geological manifestations at this location, but unless you enter the furnace it’s not going to look like much.
 If you make your way down to the trails you’ll find a maze of narrow trails suffocated by protruding rocks as you slide and slither and scale your way through this intricate rock jungle.

 Family Hint: It is recommended to complete this hike with a guided ranger.
-If you opt to do it by yourself, you must obtain a special hiking permit at the Visitor’s Center (we did not complete this hike on our family trip touring Arches).
+If you opt to do it by yourself, you must obtain a special hiking permit at the Visitor’s Center.
+We did not complete this hike, but it comes highly recommended.

 ► For Kids: Touring Arches National Park is a great way to spend your family vacation.
 Arches is a historical landmark and geological wonder.
+When it comes to what to do in Arches National Park, the hikes and geological formations and make it a great hands on learning experience.
 Kids will love finding new arches, arches that are hidden behind huge formations or in the shadows, and if they find a new one – they get to name it!